ClintKan/C5-Deployment-Workload-2/README.md

 sudo passwd jenkins # password change of the user jenkins sudo su - jenkins # switching into the user jenkins
 ```
-- Then, navigating into the directory
+- Then, navigate into the directory
 ```sh
 cd ./workspace/ELB_Pipeline_main && ls -al
 ```